angular-ui/angular-ui-OLDREPO/modules/directives/jq/README.md

         // If ui-if or ng-switch may also affect if this is executed.
         // Scope IS available because controller logic has finished executing.
         // All variables and expression values can finally be determined.
+        // Angular is rendering cached templates.
+It's too late to add templates for angular
+        //  to automatically run.
+If you MUST inject new templates, you must $compile them manually.

       };
     }